 The qualifications and requirements to get registered and licensed will vary based on the country you are from.
 You can check out the GMC website for more details on the matter.
-However, there are certain criteria that are obligatory for all applicants with no exceptions.
+However, certain criteria are obligatory for all applicants, with no exceptions.
 They are:

 – Adequate command of English language